North Pacific right whale: Critical habitat

 The Endangered Species Act directs the managing agencies, in this case NOAA, to designate portions of oceans as "Critical Habitat" which triggers specific protective measures.

 On October 4, 2000, the Center for Biological Diversity (CBD) petitioned NMFS to designate the southeast Bering Sea shelf from 55 to 60°N as critical habitat for E. japonica.
 On February 20, 2002, NMFS declined (67 FR 7660) at that time, arguing that available information was insufficient for such a finding.
 CBD challenged NMFS in court, and in June 2005, a federal judge directed the agency to make a designation.
 In 2006, NMFS complied, designating one in the Gulf of Alaska south of Kodiak Island and one in the southeast Bering Sea (71 FR 38277, July 6, 2006).
 Later, NMFS split the "northern right whale" into E. glacialis and E. japonica, and reissued its rule.

 Critical habitats must contain one or more "primary constituent elements" (PCEs) that are essential to the conservation of the species.
 NMFS identified as PCEs: species of large zooplankton in right whale feeding areas, in particular the copepods Calanus marshallae, Neocalanus cristatus, and Thysanoessa raschii whose high lipid content and occurrence make them preferred prey items., and physical concentrating mechanisms, physical and biological features that aggregate prey into densities high enough to support efficient feeding.

 NMFS simply used repeated right whale sightings in the same small area in spring and summer as a proxy for the presumed PCEs.

 These areas support extensive and multi-species commercial fisheries for pollock, flatfish, cod, various crabs and other resources (but not salmon).
 NMFS ruled that these fisheries do not threaten PCE availability.
 NMFS also ruled that the zooplankton PCE was vulnerable to oil spills and discharges, which may require measures such as conditioning federal permits or authorizations with special operational constraints.

 Once a critical habitat has been designated, federal agencies must consult with NOAA to ensure that any action they authorize, fund or carry out is unlikely to destroy or adversely modify it.

 On March 10, 2022, the Center for Biological Diversity filed with the NMFS a "Petition to Revise the Critical Habitat Designation for the North Pacific Right Whale (Eubalaena japonica) Under the Endangered Species Act", urged expansion of the critical habitat designation to "a migratory corridor through the Fox Islands in the Aleutian chain, including Unimak Pass, and feeding grounds near Kodiak Island.

+On September 26, 2023, NOAA issued its "12 Month Finding" in response to the CBD's Petition, concluding in part:

+"Given the acoustic detections and sightings supporting North Pacific right whales' use of areas outside of the currently designated critical habitat and the recent shifts in the essential features of critical habitat (i.e.,certain zooplankton species), we intend to revise critical habitat."